Rainbow-Dreamer/musicpy_docs/docs/Musicpy daw module.md

 ```

 ### Add ADSR envelope
 You can add ADSR envelope to common musicpy data structures by using `adsr`.
 Note that currently the ADSR envelope added to the musicpy code only controls volumes of the audio, which is the most classic way that ADSR envelope works. `adsr` function takes 4 parameters which respond to ADSR: `attack`, `decay`, `sustain`, `release`. `attack` specifies how much time the audio fades in from the beginning, `decay` specifies how much time the audio decrease its volume, `sustain` specifies the sustain level that the audio decreases to, `release` specifies how much time the audio fades out to the end.
-ADSR envelope is a tool that works well not only for musicpy data structures, but also for basic waveforms that could be generating from musicpy sampler, as there are many possibilities in terms of timbres when combining ADSR envelope with basic waveforms (sine waves, triangle waves, etc.), The time unit of attack, decay and release are all milliseconds, the volume level unit of sustain is percentage, where 0% is mute and 100% is the loudest (could be an integer or float).
+ADSR envelope is a tool that works well not only for musicpy data structures, but also for basic waveforms that could be generating from musicpy daw, as there are many possibilities in terms of timbres when combining ADSR envelope with basic waveforms (sine waves, triangle waves, etc.), The time unit of attack, decay and release are all milliseconds, the volume level unit of sustain is percentage, where 0% is mute and 100% is the loudest (could be an integer or float).
 ```python
 a = C('Cmaj9') % (1, 1/8)
 new_song.export(set_effect(a, adsr(500, 1000, 20, 2000)), 1)